 Hidden folders, .DS_Store, are created automatically by macOS.
 They are needed to keep service data about the files.
 These hidden files are created even for local flash drives, i.e on a USB drive. .DS_Store can be removed without an issue.

 Spotlight doesn’t find hidden service files and files inside packages.
-The Find Files app allows you to search in bundles and packages as well.
+The Show Hidden Files app allows you to search in bundles and packages as well.
 It allows you to find hidden files and folders and clear them one click.

 Spotlight doesn’t show hidden files for security reasons.
 It protects important system files from being deleted and keeps them out of the Mac users’ view.
 Keep in mind you should have an understanding of the hidden files’ function before you delete them.

-Launch Find Files.
+Launch Show Hidden Files.
 You will get access to the app from the Menu Bar.
-Click the Find Files icon and in the window that appears type the file’s name.
+Click the Show Hidden Files icon and in the window that appears type the file’s name.
 Click Enter to start searching.

 Yes.
 When you click on the selected file the files` directory is shown at the bottom of the window.